seankibler/ansible-miner/README.md

 # Ansible For Crypto Miner

-## What it does now
+## What it does

 - Installs all the modern conveniences vim tmux htop etc
-- Installs dependencies to compile xmr-stak including nvidia drivers
+- Installs dependencies to compile xmr-stak with AMD/OpenCL support
 - Installs nginx and php-fpm
-- Disable GUI startup
 - Compile and install xmr stak
 - Install miner web monitoring
 - Install xmr stak wrapper scripts

-- Install arbiter and run via cron
+## TODO

+### xmr-stak
+Install kernel 4.13.0-45